DryBuild/marvelous-potato-90e42/content/pages/index.md

       fully enclosed site we can begin the drying process to ensure the pass of a pre-line moisture inspection.
-By getting our units in early and starting the moister removal from the framing and flooring we can provide an accurate timeline for your inspection and gaurentee a pass.
+By getting our units in early and starting the moister removal from the framing and flooring we can provide an accurate timeline for your inspection and secure a pass.
     actions:
       - label: Learn More
         url: /features